HanziHero: a WaniKani alternative for Chinese

 WaniKani and HanziHero both use mnemonics to make a story that involves all of the components of a given character to make the pronunciation and meaning more easy to remember.

 HanziHero uses one integrated mnemonic to help you remember the meaning and pronunciation with a single story.
-We do this by having the various sounds associated with a hanzi all be part of the mnemonic.
+We do this by having the various sounds associated with a character all be part of the mnemonic.
 By having these parts all be in the same story, it makes it easier to use one aspect of the story that you remember to recall the other parts you may not remember as well.

 However, WaniKani uses two separate mnemonics for each kanji.
 One mnemonic for the meaning, and then a separate one for the reading.
 While the mnemonic are often related, sometimes the relation is quite weak.
 This means users of WaniKani need to remember two different stories for each kanji, effectively increasing the amount one needs to remember by a factor of two.